Haiti’s long, terrible history of earthquakes and disaster

 Part of the problem was an inability to keep donors accountable to give what they promised, according to the Miami Herald’s report.
 One account for instance found that the World Bank, for example, ultimately collected just $411.40 million from donors, a quarter of its original target of $1.5 billion to $2 billion.

-Visiting the country in 2012, the Post’s correspondent William Booth found small signs of progress but also turmoil.
+Visiting the country in 2012, Washington Post correspondent William Booth found small signs of progress but also turmoil.

 “Advances are everywhere, even if they are sometimes hard to see: The neighborhood lit by yellow candles a year ago is now strung with electric lights; the road once blocked by earthquake rubble is now snarled with morning traffic,” he wrote.